evolvingweb/puppet-glusterfs/README.md

 }
 </pre>

-It will will the latest versions of GlusterFS from the Debian Unstable repository, along with create the required server and client configs.
+It will create the required server and client configs.
 It will also create an `/etc/fstab` entry for the client mount.
 See `manifests/server/config.pp` and `manifests/client/config.pp` for the options you can specify.